hashicorp/katakoda/vault-auth/vault-cubbyhole/finish.md

-You learned the vault CLI commands to interact with the cubbyhole secret engines.
+You learned the vault CLI commands to interact with the cubbyhole secrets engines.

 - Wrote secrets in Cubbyhole
 - Created a new token for apps which was wrapped